ANZ-Blockchain-Lab/obc-docs/api/Openchain API.md

 * **POST /chaincode**

 Use the /chaincode endpoint to deploy, invoke, and query a target Chaincode.
+This endpoint supersedes the /devops endpoints and should be used for all chaincode operations.
 This service endpoint implements the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) with the payload identifying the desired Chaincode operation within the 'method' field.
+The supported methods are `deploy`, `invoke`, and `query`.

-The /chaincode endpoint implements the the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) and as such must have the required fields of `jsonrpc`, `method`, and in our case `params` within the payload.
+The /chaincode endpoint implements the the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification) and as such, must have the required fields of `jsonrpc`, `method`, and in our case `params` supplied within the payload.
 The client should also add the `id` element within the payload if they wish to receive a response to the request.
 If the `id` element is missing from the request payload, the request is assumed to be a notification and the server will not produce a response.

-The following sample payloads may be used to deploy, invoke, and query a chaincode.
+The following sample payloads may be used to deploy, invoke, and query a sample chaincode.
+To deploy a chaincode, supply the ChaincodeSpec identifying the chaincode to deploy within the request payload.

 Chaincode Deployment Request without security enabled: